mxgiuliani00/LakeComo/README.md

 To compile and run:
 * Run `make` in the test folder to compile
-* Run `./LakeComoSim settings_lakeComo.txt < u_test46.txt` to perform a simulation with a random policy
+* Run `./LakeComoSim settings_lakeComo.txt < u_test46.txt` to perform a simulation with a random policy using forecast information

 The simulation is performed using a 1 year trajectory of inflow data simulated by a hydrologic model; the mass balance equation of the lake storage is integrated over time with a hourly time step; the daily release decision is determined by a Gaussian Radial Basis Function with 4 inputs (i.e. sine and cosine of the day of the year, lake level, and a perfect forecast of the cumulated inflows over the next 51 days according to the results of [Denaro et al. 2017](https://www.sciencedirect.com/science/article/pii/S0309170816304651)), 1 output, and 5 Gaussian bases, for a total of 46 policy parameters (decision variables).
 See the settings file in the test folder for further details.
 The observed inflows used in the paper are from [Consorzio dell'Adda](http://www.addaconsorzio.it/).